dstackai/dstack/docs/docs/reference/configurations/service.md

 ## Optimization properties:

 - `cache` - (Optional) The list of directories to cache between the environment restarts.
 Both absolute and relative paths are supported.
-- `build` - (Optional) The list of commands to run during build stage.
-You must call `dstack build` first or use flag `dstack run --build`.
+- `build` - (Optional) The list of commands to run during the build stage.
+You must call `dstack build` first or use the flag `dstack run --build`.

 !!! info "Note"
-    Build is an experimental feature.
-Performance gain depends on the type of workloads and specific cloud provider.
+    The build is an experimental feature.
+Performance gain depends on the type of workload and specific cloud provider.

 ## Examples: